Openflow protocol

 Martin Casado, a general partner at Andreessen Horowitz, would handle all the changes in the network industry.
 Previously, Casado worked for VMware as a fellow, senior vice president, and general manager.
 In addition to his direct contributions (like OpenFlow and Nicira), he has opened large network incumbents to the need to change network operations, agility, and manageability.

 The Software-Defined Networking movement began with OpenFlow, whether for good or bad.
 During his Ph.D. at Stanford University, Casado worked on OpenFlow under Nick McKeown.
-Decoupling a network device’s control plane and data plane from the OpenFlow protocol is possible.
+Decoupling a network device’s control and data planes from the OpenFlow protocol is possible.
 A network device’s control plane consists of its brain, while its data plane consists of hardware that forwards packets or application-specific integrated circuits (ASICs).

 Alternatively, OpenFlow can be run in a hybrid mode.
 It can be deployed on a specific port, virtual local area network (VLAN), or a regular packet-forwarding pipeline.
 Since there is no match in the OpenFlow table, packet forwarding is equivalent to policy-based routing (PBR).